zenorocha/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/reference/03-portal-properties.md

 jdbc.default.password=123456
 ```

-> For more database configuration details, see [Configuring a Database](../installing-liferay/configuring-a-database.md) and [Database Templates](./05-database-templates.md).
+> For more database configuration details, see [Connecting to a Database](../installing-liferay/configuring-a-database.md) and [Database Templates](./05-database-templates.md).

 ### Setting Liferay Home